 The Historic Preservation Review Board (HPRB) is composed of professional and citizen members who have demonstrated a competence, interest, or knowledge in historic preservation.
-A majority of the members are professionals meeting national qualifications standards in at least one of four disciplines that must be represented on the Board: history, prehistoric and historic archaeolgogy, architectural history, and architecture.
+A majority of the members are professionals meeting national qualification standards in at least one of four disciplines that must be represented on the Board: history, prehistoric and historic archaeology, architectural history, and architecture.

 Citizen members from a variety of backgrounds bring additional perspective and expertise to the Board.
 HPRB includes residents from all parts of the city, and by law, appointments aim toward a membership that reflects the District's demographic diversity.

 Professional Qualifications Standards